 (around 1/4 of Sega World Bournemouth became an arcade called Fun Central)

 Thanks to everyone who uploaded the videos here, without them this probably wouldn't have been possible.
-Now, believe it or not but as big as this article is, I have had to cut some stuff out that just didn't fit well with the rest of it.
+Also as big as this article is, I have had to cut some stuff out that just didn't fit well with the rest of it.

-More Trocadero, Funland and Sega World:
+More Trocadero, Funland and Sega World-

 Part 1 of a tour of Funland from December 2009